roeniss/terraform-up-and-running-practices/USEFUL_TOOLS.md

 - `act` : local github action testing tool.
 Would be better if my laptop is faster than now...

-- `terrastate` : vscode ext, not checked but looks good.
+- `terrastate` : vscode ext, not tried  but looks good.
+- `atlantis` : not tried because looks heavy (kube helm? no...) but maybe useful.